 If we opposed a jury trial demand based on the waiver, a court would determine whether the waiver was enforceable based on the facts and circumstances of that case in accordance with the applicable state and federal law.
 To our knowledge, the enforceability of a contractual pre-dispute jury trial waiver in connection with claims arising under the federal securities laws has not been finally adjudicated by a federal court.
 However, we believe that a contractual pre-dispute jury trial waiver provision is generally enforceable, including under the laws of the State of Delaware, which governs the agreements, by a federal or state court in the State of Delaware.
 In determining whether to enforce a contractual pre-dispute jury trial waiver provision, courts will generally consider whether the visibility of the jury trial waiver provision within the agreement is sufficiently prominent such that a party knowingly, intelligently and voluntarily waived the right to a jury trial.
-We believe that this is the case with respect to the subscription agreement, the investors' rights agreement and the right of first refusal and co-sale agreement, the voting agreement, the investors' rights agreement and the right of first refusal and co-sale agreement, the investors' rights agreement and the right of the subscription agreement, the investors' rights agreement and the right of first refusal and co-sale agreement, the investors' rights agreement and the right of the subscription agreement, the investors' rights agreement and the right of first refusal and co-sale agreement, the investors' rights agreement and co-sale agreement.
+We believe that this is the case with respect to the subscription agreement, the voting agreement, the investors' rights agreement and the right of first refusal and co-sale agreement, the voting agreement, the investors' rights agreement and the right of first refusal and co-sale agreement, the voting agreement, the investors' rights agreement and the right of first refusal and co-sale agreement.